drewpendergrass/CHEEREIO/docs/Field-guide-to-scripts.rst

 Deprecated scripts
 -------------

-The following scripts have been deprecated and will be removed before the official release of CHEEREIO:
+The following scripts have been deprecated and will be removed:

 * regrid_landmask_fraction.py